federico-trotta/webscraping_population_data/README.md

 Then, I've stored the scraped data in a CSV file and analyzed them in a Jupyter Notebook.

 I've also written an article on Medium on this topic.
-You can fine it [here](https://medium.com/mlearning-ai/web-scraping-for-data-science-scrape-and-analyze-data-is-fast-and-easy-b5f02c40d2d1)
+You can find it [here](https://medium.com/mlearning-ai/web-scraping-for-data-science-scrape-and-analyze-data-is-fast-and-easy-b5f02c40d2d1)